AdoriZahard/hi3er/docs/index.md

 **Nexus Signet 2: Faded Stars** |
 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 1st
 **Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
 Triggering it again resets the duration. | 2nd

+!!! note
+    Strongly recommended to use 3* Remembrance Sigil Abuse for Griseo!
+Red is highest priority to +3.
+Yellow also high priority to +3.
+Getting Grey can be good but you can just end burst earlier, especially with Sakura1's desired signets.
+Also strongly recommended to get Petals and Fallen Leaves at +2 from 3* Remembrance Sigil Abuse and upgrade Fallen Leaves to +3.

 ***